pennatil/Analysis-Notes/README.md

 New PDFs are generated on an (almost) daily basis, so if you are not familiar with LaTex, just get the files from the "Output" folder.

+UPDATE: As of 21.05.2014 new PDFs are generated on a daily basis (at around 2:30 AM), so this page always contains the latest ones.

 <a name="Contributing"></a>
 Contributing
 ============